yinegelyazilim/yinegelos-info/README.md

 and using the command: `pip install customtkinter`

-Please compile this application with "pyinstaller".
+Please compile this application with `pyinstaller`.
 You can download and install the "pyinstaller" library in your virtual environment with the following command:

-"pip install pyinstaller"
+`pip install pyinstaller`